 - The Flavor Queen Pluot is a very delicious hybrid of plum and apricot.
 These pluot fruits have green skin with a yellowish green flesh.
 It is very juicy and have an amazingly tasty flavor.
 Flavor Queen Pluot trees require ...

 - Prunus armeniaca 'Royal Rosa' Sweet, juicy, and very tasty apricot with low acid.
 This great home orchard apricot tree provides early and Summer harvest.
 A very strong and disease tolerant tree.
 Produces heavy at a young age.
 Less than 500 hours.
 Self-...

-Although Apricot trees are native to Armenia, their are many great varieties growing in the United States.
-However in Southern California their are only a few low chill types of Apricot trees that will produce fruits.
+Although Apricot trees are native to Armenia, there are many great varieties growing in the United States.
+However, in Southern California, there are only a few low chill types of Apricot trees that will produce fruits.
 The most popular Apricot tree in Los Angeles is the Royal Blenheim because their sweet juicy delicious and very consistent flavor.

 Growing The Apricot Tree

 Trees can be kept small, 10-25 ft tall with a full and wide canopy. deciduous trees that grow to a moderate size.
 Trees are self-fruitful, aromatic, and produce white to pink Spring blossoms.

 Grow Apricot trees in the full sun and well soils that drain well.
 Water once to twice a week in the Spring to Summer until trees establish.
 Reduce frequency in the Fall as the tree loses its leaves.
 Prune Trees and Provide little to no supplemental water in the Winter while the trees are dormant.
 Use organic winter dormant sprays, horticultural, and fungicides to manage pests.
 Thin in the summer to manage size, form, and plant energy.
 Summer thinning is important but Winter is when the majority of pruning should occur.